Melhefnawi/Perfume-palace/README.md

 - **Footer**

   - The footer the same as the navbar, is identical across the site.
   - The footer contains several links.
-Links to social media such as Facebook, Instagram, YouTube and Twitter which open in a different tab.
+Links to social media such as Facebook, Instagram, and Twitter which open in a different tab.
 It also contains links to Privacy Policy and Terms & Conditions.
 Also links to the about us and contact us pages.

 ![Footer](media/footer-01.jpg)